 BLS Training Equipment

-The Bureau maintains three full sets of BLS training equipment that can be loaned out to an EMS Agency in need of equipment.
-The borrowing agency takes full responsibility of the equipment and must ensure that all equipment is accounted for and kept in same condition upon return to the bureau.
+The bureau maintains three full sets of BLS training equipment that can be loaned out to an EMS agency in need of equipment.
+The borrowing agency takes full responsibility for the equipment and ensures that all equipment is accounted for and kept in same condition upon return to the bureau.
 Items that are lost or damaged beyond normal wear and tear must be replaced at the agency’s expense.

 If your agency is interested in using one of the education equipment kits, please send your request to EMSCourses@dhw.idaho.gov.

 The EMT/EMR psychomotor skill sheets and the advanced/paramedic psychomotor skill sheets can be found on the NREMT psychomotor exam resources page for educators, except for the spinal immobilization skill sheet which is no longer available.

 View the Idaho BLS spinal immobilization (supine patient) scoring sheet.

 The mobile written test bank is a method for the Bureau of EMS and Preparedness (EMSP) to provide the NREMT cognitive exam, in conjunction with NREMT and coordinated through Pearson VUE (a vendor contracted by NREMT), to rural education programs outside of Pearson VUE established sites.